 The following evaluation applies CRHR significance criteria and integrity considerations to re-evaluate the 1.4-mile segment of the Coronado Belt Line within the National City Bayfront Plan project area.
 It has been over 15 years since the California Historical Resources Commission voted to list the larger surviving 7.5-mile segment of the railroad line in the CRHR, and then found that the resource lacked sufficient significance and integrity to justify CRHR listing in a November 8, 2002, redetermination vote.
-However, the same arguments and evidence presented in 2002 to challenge the 7.5-mile railroad line's CRHR listing continue to apply to the 1.4-mile segment of the line addressed here and the larger 7.5 mile segment.
+However, the same arguments and evidence presented in 2002 to challenge the 7.5-mile segment.
+In a segment.
 Moreover, since 2002 removal or paving over of track and changes to the setting have further diminished the line's historical integrity.